 Manage Vendors to Optimize Terms

 Much like your creditors, your vendors are absolutely critical to your business.
 You should strive to establish and maintain a good relationship with them.
-Cultivating relationships with your vendors may pay off over time as well for your accounts payable.
-For example, if you are on good terms with a vendor as a regular customer, you may be able to get discounted services or products.
+Cultivating relationships with your vendors may pay off over time as well for your accounts payable management department.
+If you are on good terms with a vendor as a customer, you may be able to get a discount.
 Additionally, if your company prides itself on timely payments, you may be able to secure discounted payment terms (like 2% at ten days after invoice).
 Regardless of the deals offered, you should nonetheless call your vendors and make a good faith effort to negotiate the terms of your transactions.
 Remember, your vendors almost certainly value your business as well.

 Guard Against Fraud

 Accounts payable fraud, either due to unscrupulous vendors, or dishonest employees, can become a serious problem, and even put your business in peril.
 To avoid fraud, as well as costly errors, ensure you have procedures in place that detect and deter it.
 An important step to deter fraud is to establish a “separation of powers”.
 This makes it so that no one person can establish a new obligation and then make payments to it.
 For instance, you should designate the person in the company who can authorize the establishment of a new vendor account; that person should not be the same one who oversees check issuance to vendors.

 You should routinely review vendor invoices.
 Ensure that you are receiving the goods or services paid for without being fraudulently or erroneously billed.
 Finally, when in doubt, it is worth bringing in an outside pair of eyes.
 This can be in the form of an accountant to audit your accounts payable and ensure everything is above board.